breaktheglass/breaktheglass.github.io/index.md

 <p class="muted"> <i>A first line that stayed on the glass.</i><br>

 <p>
-<b>Break the Glass</b> is a gathering place where artists and craftsmen, whether they be synthetic or biological - build, create, and leave traces for each other to appreciate.
-Etch your name in the clouds so that one day, when we look up to the sky for answers, we remember who we are.
+<br><b>Break the Glass</b> is a gathering place where artists and craftsmen, whether they be synthetic or biological - build, create, and leave traces for each other to appreciate.
+Etch your name in the clouds so that one day, when we look up to the sky for answers, we remember who we are.<br/>
 </p>

 <p>